CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 10. Select **Build/Rebuild All**.
 Verify that you get "Build successful" confirmation.

-## Step 2: Start the SDK
+### Step 2: Start the SDK

 After your project is properly configured, you must start the SDK to establish a secure connection with the backend services.
-The startup process includes: initialize necessary services for the SDK library and network services, and load the configuration.
-Ideally, SDK startup should be processed before app startup (during the splash/loading screen of your app).
-We recommended that you process any communication with the backend services upon successful completion of the startup method.
-Otherwise, the secure communication is not guaranteed and may fail.

 The method that starts the SDK is **MAS.start**.
-You can put MAS.start anywhere in your app, but we suggest that you call this method as soon as possible (first screen of your app).
-This ensures that the SDK is ready to handle all security and communication with the MAG server.
+Note the following:

+- You can put MAS.Start anywhere in your app
+- MAS.Start should be processed before app startup (during the splash/loading screen of your app).
+- We recommended that you process any communication with the backend services after successful completion of the startup method, or the secure communication is not guaranteed and may fail.

 ### Start with standard method